relaxsd/searchable/README.md

         ],
         'conditions' => [

-            // Regex example: For 'year', only search words from the query that are 4 digits:
+            // Regex example: For 'year', only search words
+            // from the query that are 4 digits:
             'year' => '\d{4}',

-            // For 'name', only search words that have at least 3 characters (no digits in this case, else use '\w{3,}'):
+            // For 'name', only search words that have at least 3
+            // characters (no digits or international characters in this
+            // case, else use '\w{3,}' or '[a-zA-Z0-9\x7f-\xff]{3,}'):
             'name' => '[a-zA-Z]{3,}',

-            // Array example: Search the 'color' column only for words like '#FFEE45' OR 'red', 'blue' or 'yellow' 'color' => [
+            // Array example: Search the 'color' column only for words
+            // like '#FFEE45' OR 'red', 'blue' or 'yellow' 'color' => [
                 '#[\dABCDEF]{6}'
                 '(red|blue|yellow)'